ansible/ansible/docs/docsite/rst/user_guide/intro_getting_started.rst

    bserver.example.org        : ok=2    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
    192.0.2.50                 : ok=0    changed=0    unreachable=1    failed=0    skipped=0    rescued=0    ignored=0

-Read on to learn more about controlling which nodes playbooks are executed on, more sophisticated tasks and the meaning of the output.
+Read on to learn more about controlling which nodes your playbooks execute on, more sophisticated tasks, and the meaning of the output.

 Beyond the basics
 -----------------